ameba23/harddrive-party-legacy/README.md

 Each connection between two peers comprises of two encrypted streams, one for replicating indexes using [multifeed](https://github.com/kappa-db/multifeed), and one for transferring files using a [custom made protocol](https://github.com/ameba23/metadb-core/tree/master/lib/file-transfer).

 Since it is mostly based on the hyper stack, you might wonder why files are not transferred using [hyperdrive](https://github.com/hypercore-protocol/hyperdrive).
 As of hyperdrive 10, it is difficult to include files in a hyperdrive which are actually stored as normal files on disk.
-Metadb is designed for sharing large media collections, and requiring people to either duplicate their collection or access them through a hyperdrive seems too restrictive.
+Harddrive-party is designed for sharing large media collections, and requiring people to either duplicate their collection or access them through a hyperdrive seems too restrictive.
 This might change though.

-You might also wonder why a custom made handshake is used and not [NOISE](http://noiseprotocol.org/).
-We want to establish a signing key, and noise is based only on diffie-hellman.
-But it is possible to add a custom payload to a noise handshake, and perhaps thats what will happen, especially if people want the reassurance of using an established protocol, but for now this uses a [custom handshake](https://github.com/ameba23/metadb-core/blob/master/lib/handshake.js).

 ### This module